pulp/pulpcore/docs/installation/instructions.rst

 Systemd
 -------

-To run the Pulp services, three systemd files needs to be created in /usr/lib/systemd/system/.
+To run the four Pulp services, systemd files needs to be created in /usr/lib/systemd/system/.
 The `Pulp 3 Ansible Installer <https://github.com/pulp/ansible-pulp/>`_ makes these for you, but you can also configure them by hand from the templates below.
 Custom configuration can be applied using the ``Environment`` option with various :ref:`Pulp settings <configuration>`.